ParthaPRay/LLM-Learning-Sources/README.md

-# Essentials on LoRA, Quantization, PEFT and their Variants
+# Essentials on LoRA, Quantization, PEFT and Sharding etc Variants

 **LoRA**